European Central Bank signals faster money-printing to keep lid on yields

 -

-FRANKFURT (Reuters) - The European Central Bank said on Thursday it would accelerate money-printing to keep a lid on euro zone borrowing costs, signalling to sceptical markets that it is determined to lay the foundation for a solid economic recovery.
+The European Central Bank signalled faster money-printing on Thursday to keep a lid on euro zone borrowing costs but stopped short of adding firepower to its already aggressive pandemic-fighting package.

 "The Governing Council expects purchases under the PEPP over the next quarter to be conducted at a significantly higher pace than during the first months of this year," the ECB said in a statement after its regular policy meeting.

-Euro zone growth is currently weaker than forecast as a new wave of the coronavirus pandemic and a painfully slow vaccine rollout are requiring longer lockdowns, challenging expectations for a rapid rebound in the spring.
+Growth is actually weaker than forecast as a new wave of the coronavirus pandemic and a painfully slow vaccine rollout are requiring longer lockdowns, challenging expectations for a rapid rebound in the spring.

-"While the overall economic situation is expected to improve over 2021, there remains uncertainty surrounding the near-term economic outlook, relating in particular to the dynamics of the pandemic and the speed of vaccination campaigns," Lagarde told a news conference.

-New staff forecasts nevertheless saw growth of 4% for 2021 as a whole, slightly higher than predicted in December.
-The inflation forecast was also raised to 1.5% from 1%, although Lagarde said that reflected temporary factors and energy prices.

-Lagarde said the euro zone economy was likely to contract again in the first quarter of 2021 and stressed the patchiness of any signs of recovery.
-She said the longer-term inflation outlook was unchanged below its target of close to 2 percent.

-With the bloc's overall fiscal support seen as modest compared to the additional $1.9 trillion relief package approved by the U.S. Congress on Wednesday, the level of future ECB stimulus is being closely watched.
+The bloc's fiscal support is also modest compared to the $1.9 trillion relief package approved by the United States Congress.

+"The Governing Council will purchase flexibly according to market conditions and with a view to preventing a tightening of financing conditions," the ECB said.

+But it also maintained its previous guidance that its PEPP quota will not necessarily be used in full, if market conditions allow.

 For the ECB, the trick will be implementing its renewed commitment to favourable financing conditions.